 What are the NDAC membership types?

-We offer three NDAC membership types: Members, State Leaders and Group Members.
+We offer two NDAC membership types: Members and Group Members.

 NDAC Members are advocates of all abilities and levels of advocacy experience.
 Anyone can become an NDAC Member by filling out the application and agreeing to the terms of membership.
-NDAC State Leaders are NDAC Members who have advanced advocacy experience and will serve as NDSC’s main grassroots organizers for their states.
-State Leaders will be selected by NDSC staff through a rolling application process.
-NDAC Group Members are local, statewide or national groups that are Down syndrome-specific, cross-disability, other disability-specific or other allies who are interested in working together with NDAC on outreach, messaging and sharing information.
+NDAC Group Members are local, statewide or national groups that are Down syndrome-specific, cross-disability, other disability-specific, or other allies who are interested in working together with NDAC on outreach, messaging, and sharing information.

 What is the application process?